Luc Tuymans: Catalogue raisonné

-Position in the art market
+Art market

 According to an article published by Artprice in 2019, half of his auction turnover is generated in the United States, and 36% in the United Kingdom.
 In May 2005, Sculpture (2000), part of Tuymans' Mwana Kitoko (Beautiful White Man) series, was sold at Christie's New York for a record price.
 In 2005, he was listed 184 in the 'Top 500' selling artists, a ranking compiled by Artprice.
-Tuymans' auction record dates back to Christie's May 2013 prestigious Contemporary Art sale in New York where Rumour (2001) attracted unexpected attention.
-It was the best ever auction result for a contemporary Belgian artist (i.e. born after 1945).
+Tuymans' auction record was established when Rumour (2001) sold by $2,699,750 at Christie's New York, on 15 May 2013.
+It was then the best ever auction result for a contemporary Belgian artist.
 Since then, his paintings have fetched ever-increasing sums.
 As a result, in 2016, Tuymans was ranked 60 in the ArtReview list of the 100 most powerful people in the art world'.
 In 2019, Tuymans gained a lot of exposure with his exhibition La Pelle at Palazzo Grassi in Venice.
 The market reacted accordingly and his works generated even higher turnover on the secondary market, a record year for the artist.
 In 2015, Tuymans ranked 168 on the 'TOP 500' Contemporary Artists 2014/2015.
 That year, he ranked 75 in the 'Top 500' best-selling artists worldwide.
 This brought him into the top 100 most successful artists on the global secondary market.
 As a result, he is regarded today as one of the most successful European artists, ranked alongside the Italian artists Rudolf Stingel and Maurizio Cattelan, the Belgian artist Harold Ancart, and eight German artists, including Albert Oehlen.